-Each school will ensure that whole school awareness training will take place every year.
-This should include the contents of this policy, and awareness of common conditions such as asthma allergies, epilepsy, and diabetes.
-This training will be carried out by DB Safety Training.
+The Academy will ensure that whole school awareness training will take place annually.
+This should include the contents of this policy, and awareness of common conditions such as asthma allergies, epilepsy and diabetes.
+This training will be carried out by Health Care specialists.